Quality assurance - external (EQA)

 If you deliver and assess qualifications which are certificated via an AO, an external quality assurer will visit or carry out a remote verification activity to sample learners' work and assessment/IQA records.
 They will maintain their own records as proof of what they have done, and also complete the AOs report.
 You can work towards a qualification in EQA if you wish or take an online module as CPD.

-Scroll down the page to access downloadable resources and templates for EQAs.
+Scroll to the end of this page for resources and templates for EQAs.
 There is also a downloadable leaflet and checklist to help centres to prepare for an EQA visit.

-If you are working towards an EQA qualification, guidance for completing the units can be found via this page.
+If you are working towards an EQA qualification, guidance for completing the units is available.

-If you teach and/or assess the qualification, support materials are available here and online modules here.
+If you teach and/or assess the qualification, support materials are available and online modules.

 Support for EQA